Truecaller: History

-In February 2014, TrueCaller received US$18.8 million in funding from Sequoia Capital, alongside existing investor OpenOcean, TrueCaller chairman Stefan Lennhammer, and an unnamed private investor.
+In February 2014, Truecaller received US$18.8 million in funding from Sequoia Capital, alongside existing investor OpenOcean, Truecaller chairman Stefan Lennhammer, and an unnamed private investor.
 It also announced a partnership with Yelp to use Yelp's API data to help identify business numbers when they call a smartphone.
 In October of the same year, they received US$60 million from Niklas Zennström's Atomico investment firm and from Kleiner Perkins Caufield & Byers.

-On 7 July 2015, TrueCaller launched its SMS app called TrueMessenger exclusively in India.
+On 7 July 2015, Truecaller launched its SMS app called TrueMessenger exclusively in India.
 TrueMessenger enables users to identify the sender of SMS messages.
 This launch was aimed at increasing the company's user base in India which are the bulk of its active users.
-TrueMessenger was integrated into the TrueCaller app in April 2017.
+TrueMessenger was integrated into the Truecaller app in April 2017.

-In December 2019, TrueCaller announced it plans to go public in an IPO in 2022.
-TrueCaller has launched the Covid Hospital Directory keeping in mind the increasing cases of corona infection in India.
-Through this directory, Indian users will get information about the telephone number and address of Covid Hospital.
+In December 2019, Truecaller announced it plans to go public in an IPO in 2022.
+Truecaller has launched the Covid Hospital Directory keeping in mind the increasing cases of corona infection in India.
+Through this directory, Indian users will get information about the telephone number and address of Covid Hospitals.

+In January 2025, Truecaller added real-time Caller ID and spam-blocking for iOS 18.2 users, functionality previously available to Android phone users.